Self-employed Business, Professional, Commission, Farming, and Fishing Income: Find out if this guide is for you

 Accelerated investment incentive property (AIIP) – property that is eligible for an enhanced first-year allowance that is subject to the capital cost allowance (CCA) rules.
 The property may be eligible if it is acquired after November 20, 2018, and becomes available for use before 2028.
 For more information on AIIP, go to Accelerated investment incentive.

-Arm's length – refers to a relationship or a transaction between persons who act in their separate interests.
-An arm's length transaction is generally a transaction that reflects ordinary commercial dealings between parties acting in their separate interests.
+Arm's length – refers to a relationship or a transaction between unrelated persons who act in their own separate interests.
+An arm's length transaction is generally a transaction that reflects ordinary commercial dealings between parties acting in their own separate interests.

 "Related persons" are not considered to deal with each other at arm's length.
 Related persons include individuals connected by blood relationship, marriage, common-law partnership or adoption (legal or in fact).
 A corporation and another person or two corporations may also be related persons.

 "Unrelated persons" may not be dealing with each other at arm's length at a particular time.
 Each case will depend upon its own facts.
-The following criteria will be considered to determine whether parties to a transaction are not dealing at arm's length:
+The following criteria will generally be used to determine if the parties to a transaction are not dealing at arm's length:

 - whether there is a common mind that directs the bargaining for the parties to a transaction